Design and Engineering

 Is this a prototype?

 No. It’s the result of over 10 years of evolving product development.
-The Cleat Key or prototypes have been used to set the cleats of around 600 cyclists, at all levels, including professionals, and top age group athletes who have competed at UCI and Ironman world championship events.
+The Cleat Key or prototypes have been used to set the cleats of thousands of cyclists, at all levels, including professionals, and top age group athletes who have competed at UCI and Ironman world championship events.
 Versions of the tool have been rigorously tried and tested in a shop setting.
-We've fitted over 80 qualifiers to Ironman, IM 70.3, and UCI road cycling world championship events using the exact protocol described here.
+In our own bike fitting studio, we've fitted over 100 qualifiers to Ironman, IM 70.3, and UCI road cycling world championship events using the exact protocol described here.

 How is the Cleat Key produced?

 We have worked with a factory that specialises in high-quality export products, to produce a robust and durable shop-quality tool.